codethread/dotty/README.md

 A dead simple dotfiles manager.

+Not yet ready for public use, as it assumes you keep your dotfiles at `~/PersonalConfigs`, I need to make this configurable.
 Use at your own risk.

 ## How it works